 - Special events in Hong Kong

 - Traffic conditions

 The Education Department usually makes a decision at 6am on such mornings.
 Under normal circumstances, CDNIS will follow the Government’s recommendation and will not call parents directly.
-Where possible, the Head of School shall ensure that adequate notice is given to the parents through a variety of media including a written note to parents on the main school website.
-Parents are advised to check the website for updates regularly during school closures the school will also attempt to notify parents via the school mobile app and/or SMS.
 Parents should pay close attention to television/radio announcements, as well as Government websites.
+Where possible, the school shall ensure that adequate notice is given to the parents through a variety of media including a written note to parents on the main school website.
+Parents are advised to check the school website regularly during periods of adverse weather.

 - www.cdnis.edu.hk Canadian International School of Hong Kong